 Wherever science prevailed, wisdom ads worth to it as it interprets science in human terms, accountable to society.

 Information, data, knowledge grow into understanding, servants to the conscious human person, the one who feels, says “I” knowingly, judges and chooses.
 By the means of science - our tool and servant - the world as it is becomes for us a charted ocean in which we can navigate aware of what we do and where we go.
 I would add that in spite of universal change being ruled by necessary causes we can still change the course of change - in what concerns us.

 Where science still fears to rush in, repelled by imprecision, flow, subjectivity and lack of "proper logic" (which enumeration describes fairly the human world), wise judgement navigates alone, subtle, intuitive, risky but life-saving.
 The wise examine consequences of what we understood, know, intend, meet and do for the earthly life of persons.
 They care a lot for what we do not know or do not understand.
-That is part of knowing.
+Charting the unknown is part of knowing.
 They seek the ways to navigate that great ocean or if you prefer, to explore the maze of the given, to chose, steer course and improve and complete an earthly reality we live, instead of just bearing it.

-A wise one works to turn the world mind size and friendly for us; fools make it too complicated to cope with; or too abstract, metallic and alien, too non-human for us to survive.
+A wise one works to turn the world mind size, simple enough and friendly for us; fools make it too complicated to cope with; or too abstract, metallic and alien, too non-human for us to survive.

 Be on your guard though to the power and dangers of making things wise by making them simple with our metaphors.
 “Science without conscience" is a cold beast; but let us add with prudence: wisdom unverified is of a blind seer.

 © Ioan Tenner 2011-2019